emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 Run wasm-bindgen and integrate the rust-exported symbols into the rest of Emscripten's JS output.
-Set to 1 to always run wasm-bindgen, or to 'auto' to run it only when the linked wasm carries the custom section wasm-bindgen emits for this target, which makes it a no-op for any other link (so wasm-bindgen need not be installed). cargo/rustc builds that use emcc as the linker can pass 'auto' unconditionally via `-Clink-arg`.
-When a C/C++ build links a Rust staticlib, nothing guarantees the object carrying that section is pulled into the link, so use 1 there.
+Set to 1 to always run wasm-bindgen, or to 'auto' to run it only when the linked Wasm carries the wasm-bindgen marker section, making it a no-op for non wasm-bindgen binaries.
+When linking Rust code, passing 'auto' allows wasm-bindgen processing to be applied automatically, only when it is needed.
+When a C/C++ build links a Rust staticlib, it is not definitely guaranteed that the object carrying that section is pulled into the link, so use 1 there.
 If EXPORTED_FUNCTIONS is set it is taken as the complete export list and must include every export wasm-bindgen reaches by name (rustc supplies this when driving the link).
 Otherwise those exports are discovered from the